 - Click the Check button.
 If prompted for confirmation, allow the scan.

-The scan will essentially do the same job as the previous method, but you won’t need to run any commands.
+The scan will basically do the same job as the previous method, but you won’t need to run any commands.
 Once the process is complete, see if your flash drives works like it used to.

-Method 3: Try Formatting the Flash Drive
+Method 4: Try Formatting the Flash Drive

-Formatting can fix both logical issues and remove the 4GB file transfer cap that’s associated with FAT32 formatted devices.
 However, you’ll end up losing all the data you have on your flash drive, so you’d want to use it as a last resort.
 To format:

 - Right-click on the flash drive and select Format.